CodonoTeam/cryptocurrency-exchange-script/docs/exchange-app.md

 1. Clone the project repository to your local machine.
 2. Navigate to the project directory and run `npm install` to install the required dependencies.

+## Preparing App Icon and Splash Screen

+Before proceeding with the compilation of the app, you need to prepare the app icon and splash screen images.
+Create an icon image with dimensions 1024x1024 pixels and name it `icon.png`.
+Also, create a splash screen image with dimensions 2732x2732 pixels and name it `splash.png`.
+Place both images in the `/resources/` directory of your project.

+This step is crucial for ensuring that your app has a professional appearance and adheres to the platform's guidelines.

 ## Compilation Instructions